 UTI - Universal Telephone Paging Interface is the a device that creates the bridge between a phone and speakers.
 It also allows for other audio sources to be incorporated into the paging setup.

 Amplifier (optional) - Allows you to control the volume level and balance of the audio.
 The need for an amplifier really depends on the type of speakers you use.
-Self-amplified speakers will not need one.
+Self-amplified speakers do not require one.

 Music source (optional)- The paging system can be used to play background music in an office environment.
 The source of the music can be any device with an RCA type audio output.
 It connects to the UTI as seen here.
 A stereo connection is provided on the device.
 Mono connection can be plugged into either side.